-Our 2019 STATE CHAMPION boys return all but one of the runners who competed in and claimed last November's State Championship.
-The girls return most of the runners from their squad that also raced at State.
-Both the boys and girls squads boast more talented, young runners this year.
+We're looking for more greatness this season.
+The girls and boys return most of the runners from their squads that raced at State.
+Both the boys and girls teams also boast more talented, young runners this year.

-With over 130 athletes representing our school, we pride ourselves on giving them the opportunity to compete with the very best in the country.
-We're planning two out-of-state trips this fall.
-One is an all-team trip in October.
-Another varsity only trip is possible, though details are not yet finalized.
+With over 120 athletes representing our school, we pride ourselves on giving them the opportunity to compete with the very best in the country.
+We're planning two out-of-state meets this fall.
+The current plan is a full team trip in September to Huntsville, AL and a varsity/senior only trip in October to Kissimmee, FL -- with a trip to Disney thrown in for good measure.